rit-construct-makerspace/makerspace-docs/docs/​Policies & Guidances/Makerspace Policies.md

 * **Bags**: Backpacks, purses, fanny packs, and other similar carrying containers must be removed and stored away from any rotating, spinning, or moving equipment.

-* **Long Hair**: Hair that generally falls below the shoulder should be tied up or otherwise secured in a way that prevents it from being tangled.
+* **Long Hair**: Hair that generally falls below the shoulder should be tied up or otherwise secured in a way that prevents it from being tangled when in an area that has equipment with moving or spinning parts, even if such equipment is not currently running.

 * **Loose Clothing**: Loose and/or baggy clothing is a risk of entanglement and must be secured or removed.